Ziwi01/proveasio/README.md

 #### Ansible

-Ansible gets installed using both APT (during first step in `setup-wsl.sh`, for further installation) and then the playbooks install PIP3 Ansible in latest available version, along with ansible-lint.
+Ansible gets installed using PIP in designated `pyenv` Python environment.
+Also ansible-lint gets installed.

 Also, there is an [Ansible Language Server](https://github.com/ansible/ansible-language-server) installed globally using default NPM, but LunarVIM uses it's own, auto-installed language server.